woozay/hajj-umrah/src/pages/index.md

 image: /img/hajj-background.jpg
 heading: Welcome to Nova Hajj Umrah
 subheading: We specialise in Hajj and Umrah trips
+about: >-
-about: "We\thave been providing Hajj and Umrah services for over 25 years.
-This has allowed to gain valuable contacts within Makkah and Medina."
+  Based in Cardiff on City Road, the group leader Qari Ghulam Nabi Hafiz has been providing Hajj and Umrah services for over 25 years.
+This has allowed us to gain valuable contacts within Makkah and Medina.

+  Before you set off, we provide numerous group meetings to educate you on what you can expect when you go there.

+  When you are there we will ensure that food, travel and accommodation is all sorted, so that you can concentrate on your prayers.
 ---